 - Ensure safe and correct insecticide application, thus minimizing human and environmental exposure to IRS insecticides, in compliance with the Pesticide Evaluation Report and Safer Use Action Plan and Supplemental Environmental Assessment (SEA).

-- Support the routine distribution of ITNs at the national level and Piperonyl Butoxide (PBO) ITNs distribution in the district of Tambacounda.
+- Support the routine distribution of ITNs at national level and Piperonyl Butoxide (PBO) ITNs distribution in the district of Tambacounda.

 These objectives will be achieved by implementing the following activities:

-- Prepare an exit strategy for the end of the project in 2022 in collaboration with key stakeholders and other implementing partners working on malaria prevention and control.
+- Prepare an exit strategy for the end the project in 2022 in collaboration with key stakeholders and other implementing partners working on malaria prevention and control.